NovakTJ/goalscorer-confidence/README.md

 $$ \text{AwareXG} = \text{xG} * (1 + \beta + \sum_{i}^{} \alpha_{i} x_i) $$

 where $x_i$ are the features, and $\alpha_{i}$ and $\beta$ are the model parameters.
-This works because no mental factors were ever observed which are better predictors than xG, so any real formula can be well approximated by this model.
+This works because no mental factors were ever observed which are better predictors than xG, and because xG values are virtually never close to 1, so any real Bayesian formula can be well approximated by this model.

 With careful feature engineering (to get linear relationships), linear regression can be used with one modification.
 Instead of predicting the values 0 if a goal isn't scored and 1 if it is, the model is trained on predicting *scaled goals*, which are calculated as $1/ \text{xG}$.
 Therefore, even though the model is incapable of accurate prediction of goals, the least-squares method can give us accurate $\alpha_i$ coefficients.
 To do this, rare goals scored from very low xG are excluded, so no scaled values are too large.